MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 [*Back to top*](#contents)

-For our analysis, we have two questions we'd like to answer.
-First, is there a relationship between the GDP of a country and the amount of CO2 emitted (per capita)?
-Second, Canada, the United States, and Mexico account for nearly half of the population of the Americas.
-What percent of the total CO2 production do they account for?
+Now comes the fun part!
+All this cleaning and joining has given us a dataset which allows us to look at how environmental variables affects the abundance of different microbial Phyla.
+For this portion, we are going to focus on the Phylum Chloroflexi.
+We want to figure out - where do species in this Phylum tend to live in Lake Ontario?
+Are there differences in its abundance between environmental groups?

-To answer the first question, we'll plot the CO2 emitted (on a per capita basis) against the GDP (on a per capita basis) using a scatter plot:
+To answer the first question, we'll plot the relative abundance of Chloroflexi against a station's depth using a scatter plot:

 ~~~
-ggplot(gapminder_co2, aes(x=gdpPercap, y=per_capita)) +
+ggplot(sample_and_taxon, aes(x=depth, y=Chloroflexi)) +
-  geom_point() +
+  geom_point()+
-  labs(x="GDP (per capita)",
+  labs(x="Depth (m)",
-       y="CO2 emitted (per capita)",
+       y="Chloroflexi (Relative Abundance)",
-       title="There is a strong association between a nation's GDP \nand the amount of CO2 it produces"
+       title="There is a strong association between a station's depth \nand the abundance of Chloroflexi"
   )
 ~~~
 {: .language-r}